Schmittma/ProjectEuler/README.md

 # ProjectEuler
-This Repository contains my solutions to the *https://projecteuler.net* challenges.
+This Repository contains my solutions for the [Project Euler](https://projecteuler.net "Project Euler Website") challenges.
 They are mainly written in Java but may contain some python if i want to use very big numbers.

 ## Structure